K12 STEM Programs

 Workforce readiness is a top priority for Georgia Tech Professional Education (GTPE).
 From summer camps to teacher programs and distance math classes, we offer programs specifically engineered to give students the tools to solve real-world problems while also building their critical thinking skills.
 By providing opportunities to K12 students in science, technology, engineering, and math (STEM) subjects, we are investing in our future workforce.

-The Georgia Tech Dual Enrollment program provides high school students the opportunity to take advanced math courses online.
+The Georgia Tech Dual Enrollment program provides high school students the opportunity to take advanced math courses in their local classrooms.
 Classes are taught on-campus to Georgia Tech students while being delivered via live video or internet feed to partner high schools across Georgia.
 The highly competitive program allows for students to gain extra experience in college-level material while further preparing them for a successful college experience.

 From intensive, innovative professional development for educators to highly engaging STEM in-school and extracurricular STEM experiences for kindergarten through high school (K-12) students, Georgia Tech-Savannah's K12 programs impact more than 1,000 students and 80 teachers annually, while serving schools in the Bryan, Chatham, Effingham, and Liberty counties.